lastmeta/HumanMoney/readme.md

 Owership is largely a human contstruct, and a redefinable one.
 A prime example of this is the idea of the vote.
 The democratic group explicitly and arbitrarily gives the individual a voice in determining the activity and evolution of the group.
 The vote is something the individual owns by merit of being a part of the group.

-Human Money is an attempt to instantiated a pure vote currency: one where individuals choose how much weight every other individual should have.
+Human Money is an attempt to instantiate a pure vote currency: one where individuals choose how much weight every other individual should have.

 ## Unique Differences